 Background – current context

-· Local authority arrangements are taking over responsibilities from national government
+- Local authority arrangements are taking over responsibilities from provincial, state and national governments

-Beyond the European context there are many examples of federal, state and community governance arrangements through which national education and child welfare policy imperatives are interpreted, mediated and delivered at local level.
+There are many examples globally of federal, provincial, state and community governance arrangements through which national education and child welfare policy imperatives are interpreted, mediated and delivered at local level.

 The dilemma of collaboration